-The above laws can be divided into two broad classifications being "common law" or "statute law".
-The term "common law" refers to the body of legal principles which evolve through the interpretation of law by judges, as distinct from the body of law created through legislation which is referred to a "statute law".
+The above laws can be divided into two broad classifications: "common law" and "statute law".
+The term "common law" refers to the body of legal principles that evolve through the interpretation of the law by judges, as distinct from the body of law created through legislation, which is referred to as "statute law".